Nested DIVs and Floats

 Floats & the 3 Column Layout

-The common 3-column page layout was traditionally produced using <table>s, but is now generally created with floated <div>s.
+The common 3-column page layout was traditionally produced using tables, but is now generally created with floated divs.
 There are two sidebar columns with a center column to hold the primary content of the page.
 The basic structure works well enough on traditional screens, but for mobile devices where every pixel counts, there is rarely enough horizontal real estate available for everything to exist side-by-side.
 But the overwhelming majority of online audiences remain on more traditional screens, and their satisfaction is paramount.
-So how do we satisfy both audiences?
+So how do we create a useable layout for all platforms?

 The answer lies is taking full advantage of floated elements to allow the vertical position of individual elements to change with respect to the available width of the browser window or, more precisely, the screen.